Copa Airlines

-Compañía Panameña de Aviación, S.A., (commonly referred to as Copa and branded simply as "Copa Airlines") is the flag carrier of Panama.
+Compañía Panameña de Aviación, S.A., branded as Copa Airlines, is the flag carrier of Panama.
 It is headquartered in Panama City, Panama, with its main hub at Tocumen International Airport.
-Copa is a subsidiary of Copa Holdings, S.A. as well as a member of Star Alliance.
-The airline is also the main operator and owner of Colombian airline AeroRepública, currently known as Wingo, previously known as Copa Airlines Colombia.
+Copa is a subsidiary of Copa Holdings and a member of the Star Alliance.
+The airline is owned by Copa Holdings, which also owns Colombian airline AeroRepública, which operates under the brands Wingo and Copa Airlines Colombia.

 Copa was founded in 1947 and it began domestic operations to three cities in Panama shortly afterwards.
-The airline then abandoned its domestic flights in 1980, in favor of international flights.
-In 1998, Copa formed a partnership with Continental Airlines, adopting a new brand image and the OnePass frequent flyer program and later replaced by MileagePlus, which was replaced by ConnectMiles in July 2015.
+The airline abandoned its domestic operations in 1980, in favor of international flights.
+In 1998, Copa formed a partnership with Continental Airlines, adopting a similar brand image.

 History

 Inauguration

-The airline was established as Compañía Panameña de Aviación (hence the acronym COPA) on June 21, 1944, and started operations on August 15, 1947.
-It was founded by a group of prominent Panamanian investors with assistance from Pan American World Airways, who took a 32% stake.
-It began operating domestic flights with a small fleet of Douglas DC-3 aircraft.
-The airline started its first international flights in the early 1970s, with services to cities in Jamaica, Colombia, and Costa Rica.
-Turboprop aircraft operated by Copa included the Hawker Siddeley HS 748 and Lockheed L-188 Electra.